Kenshiro-28/MAGI/README.md

 <｜User｜>Who was Sun Tzu?<｜Assistant｜>
 ```

-It also must enclose its internal reasoning between <think> tags:
+If the model has extended reasoning, it must enclose it between `<think>` tags:

 ```
 <think>Okay, so I need to explain who was Sun Tzu.</think>